What is peer support?

 How can I access peer support?

 You can refer yourself directly via email or be referred by your clinical nurse specialist.
-Once you contact us, a member of our team will get in touch with you for an informal chat to make sure that this kind of support is right for you.
+Once you contact us, a member of our team will be in touch for an informal chat to make sure that this kind of support is right for you.

-Once we know a bit about you we will try and match your questions and situation as closely as possible to one of our trained peer support volunteers.
+Once we know a bit about you, we'll try to match your questions and situation as closely as possible to one of our trained peer support volunteers.

 Before your first call can take place, we will send you a questionnaire called a FACT-BMT by email or post to send back to us.
-Will can then send you one at the end of your 6 sessions with your peer supporter and try and see if having access to this kind of service is beneficial to transplant patients.
+We'll also send you one at the end of your peer support sessions to check that having access to this kind of service is beneficial to transplant patients.

-To find out more, please send the Patient Services team an email to firstname.lastname@example.org with your contact telephone number, and a member of the team will arrange a time to call you for an informal chat.
+To find out more, email us with a contact phone number: email@example.com.
+A member of the team will then arrange a time to call you for an informal chat.